cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 `CIMToolPlugin.configureLogging()` installs `SLF4JBridgeHandler` at startup which
-redirects all JUL events into the SLF4J → Logback pipeline. `logging.properties` is therefore retained solely to ensure JUL does not pre-filter events before they reach the bridge — it declares `handlers=` empty and `.level=ALL`.
+redirects all JUL events into the SLF4J → Logback pipeline. `logging.properties` is therefore retained solely to ensure JUL does not pre-filter events before they reach the bridge, declaring `handlers=` empty and `.level=ALL`.
 The `FileHandler` that previously wrote to `logs/cimtool-%u-%g.log` has been removed; Logback is now the sole log output target.
 UCanAccess and HSQLDB are still suppressed at the JUL level (`SEVERE`) to prevent their noise from reaching the bridge at all.